 - Feels like a different type of O/U – looks classic

 - Fine-tuned barrels and great internal finishing

 - Another serious builder in the market makes sense for enthusiasts of O/U shotguns

 Benelli 828U Sport Over/Under Shotgun

 The Benelli 828U is the least classic looking O/U on this list and is probably the most innovative gun released in the past 5 years in the niche part of the market.

 Benelli is the company that specializes in innovation though, and this type of groundbreaking shotgun should be what is coming out of the Benelli factory with some fanfare.
 It's almost too futuristic for some shooters from an aesthetics perspective, but the innovation is of substantial benefit, and therefore, the looks can suffer a bit for some traditionalists, because the value is so great under operation.

 Starting with the adjustability (because the 828U has few competitors at this level of adjustability), there are a bunch of combinations of adjustment – 40 with the included shims for drop and cast.
 Length of pull and the comb height are adjustable quickly too, with all adjustments able to be done easily in minutes – the comb and LOP in seconds.

-With the Benelli 828U you are getting custom and semi-custom level fit for a best double barrel shotgun that costs half or less than one of these types of shotguns from factory.
+With the Benelli 828U you are getting custom and semi-custom level fit for a double barrel shotgun that costs half or less than one of these types of shotguns from factory.

 Recoil reduction gets specialty treatment too, with what is probably the most innovative internal recoil reduction technology in shotgun history – the Progressive Comfort system.
 It utilizes ribbed segments to slow and smooth out backwards moving recoil through sending it out into a larger portion of the buttstock.
 That's a description that doesn’t even do the system justice.